kirandash/django-react-imdb/readme.md

     - Check if token is created for kiran4 in admin/tokens section.
     - kiran3 does not have any token.
 Can create one manually.
  2. Check login at http://127.0.0.1:8000/auth/ by entering new user details and it should return the token.

+ ### 2.20 Restricting MovieViewSet
+ 1. Add REST_FRAMEWORK settings in settings.py file.
+ 2. Add permission_classes IsAuthenticated to MovieViewSet in views.py file.
+ 3. Now on calling GET on http://127.0.0.1:8000/api/movies/ will return authentication not provided.
+ 4. Test again by sending `Authorization: Token tokendataforkiran4` with GET call